CesarPiresSevero/vimconfig/readme.md

 - New colorschemes
 - New keymaps

-This solution is targeted for begginers in both Vim and Linux that want to have a basic starting point without going deep into configurations.
+This solution is targeted for beginners in both Vim and Linux that want to have a basic starting point without going deep into configurations.
 Jump into action!

 ## Instructions